 Unfortunately, as many high profile train accidents have shown in recent years, train accidents can and do happen.
 Often, they are the result of some important party that fails to uphold its legal duty to operate safely and without negligence.
 When negligence does result in a railroad accident, victims and families have every right to pursue a financial recovery of their damages.

 At Scott H. Palmer, P.C., our team of Addison personal injury lawyers fights for victims who were harmed by the negligent or careless acts of others.
-If you or someone you love has been hurt in a train or railroad accident in Texas, our award-winning lawyers are available to review your case free of charge, and discuss how we may be able to help you hold the at-fault party accountable for your damages.
+If you or someone you love has been hurt in a train or railroad accident in Texas, our award-winning lawyers are available to review your case, and discuss how we may be able to help you hold the at-fault party accountable for your damages.